henriquevital00/CYTHON/README.md

 Cython grammar is based in C and Python (mixed) grammars, including strong variable typing, no required parenthesis in expressions and others.

-Cython transpile its code to python code.
+Cython transpiles its code to python code.

 Currently the project includes lexical and parsing functions.